Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 | **Product** | Applications and dashboards, where information is condensed       | 4px   | 8px     | 16px  | 24px    |
 | **Compact** | Small self-contained surfaces — toasts, tooltips, alerts, dialogs | 4px   | 4px     | 8px   | 8px     |

 Prose is the most generous, because a reading column benefits from air and the page is not competing for space.
-Product is roughly half as open, because a dashboard is dense by nature and generous spacing there pushes content below the fold without helping anyone read it.
+Product is roughly half as open, because a dashboard is dense.

 Compact deliberately collapses the ramp: tight and default are the same, and so are loose and section.
-This is not an oversight.
-Within a surface a hundred pixels tall, four distinguishable gaps cannot be perceived as a hierarchy, and attempting them produces something that reads as inconsistent rather than as structured.
-Two effective values are what the surface can carry.

-A new kind of surface with its own density would be a fourth context assigning different distances to the same four relationships.
-It would not be a new set of names.
+This is because the total range is too small (4px - 8px) to enable 4 visually distinct levels.

-### Reading content and application content behave differently
+### Contexts behave differently

-The most common observation about flow is that it appears to work by itself in reading content, and to do very little in a dashboard.
-Both are accurate, and the reason is worth understanding, because it explains what is expected of an author in each case.

-In reading content, the markup already describes what each element is.
-A heading element announces that it is a heading; a figure announces that it is a figure set apart from the text.
-Because that description is present, the system can work out which relationship applies to each gap, and it does.
-An author writing an article does not choose any spacing at all.

-An application is built largely from generic containers, which describe nothing.
-A division holding a chart looks exactly like a division holding a filter.
-Nothing can be inferred from that, so only the general rule applies and every gap comes out the same.
-The system has not failed; there is simply nothing for it to read.

-The consequence is a difference in who assigns the relationship, not a difference in the system.
-In reading content it is inferred from the markup.
-In an application the author names it, from the same four names.
-The ramp, the contexts and the concept are shared.
+A section of prose contains a significant amount of semantic markup (headings, figures, paragraphs, etc.) from which the correct spacing is inferred, so it is not necessary for the document author to specify spacing manually.

+In contrast, an application often includes many elements that fulfil different roles, and it is therefore necessary to specify the appropriate relationship to obtain the correct spacing.

 ### What flow does not govern

 Not every gap on a page belongs to flow.
-Three things own space, and it is worth being able to tell them apart:
+Three things determine space:

-- **The stack** owns the vertical gaps between blocks that sit one above another.
-This is flow.
+- **Flow** determines the vertical gaps between blocks that sit one above another.
-- **The grid** owns the horizontal gaps between objects tiled across a width — cards in a row, panels side by side.
-These come from the [layout grid](/design-system/application-design/layout), which sets them responsively.
+- **The grid** determines the horizontal gaps between objects — cards in a row, panels side by side.
+These are set responsively by the [layout grid](/design-system/application-design/layout).
-- **The component** owns the space inside its own box: padding, the indent of a list, the space around a border.
+- **The component** determines the space inside its own box: padding, the indent of a list, the space around a border.
 These come from the [spacing scale](/design-system/foundations/design-tokens).

-A useful way to tell the first from the third: ask whether the gap exists because two things sit next to one another, or because one thing has an inside.
-Sibling blocks are spaced by the stack.
+Sibling blocks are spaced by flow.
 A card's own padding belongs to the card, and stays the same wherever the card is placed.

-A related question settles the harder cases.
 If the children of a container are a stack of blocks, their spacing is flow.
-If they are a structure — the cells of a table, the parts of a button — it is construction, and belongs to the component.
-A form's fields stack; a table's cells do not.
+If they are a structure — the cells of a table, the parts of a button — it is construction, and spacing belongs to the component.

 ---